 Finder.com has a detailed step-by-step guide to help small business owners understand the forms and requirements of the SBA lending program.

 In addition, the SBA has guides and videos to help you understand what they’ll need from you to obtain funding.

-Approved SBA lenders have learned what’s needed to get approved for these loans.
-Be sure to ask them questions about what you can do to increase your chances of getting approved.
+Approved SBA lenders have learned what’s needed to get approved for these loan terms.
+Be sure to ask them questions about the steps involved and what you can do to increase your chances of getting approved.

 Lenders have incentives to lend as the interest rates they receive is how they make money.
-Therefore, they’ll be willing to work with you if they feel you have a chance of getting approved.
+Therefore, they’ll be willing to work with you if they feel you have a chance of getting approved for funding.